Govt eyes big Saudi contracts

 Commerce Minister Jurin Laksanawisit has left for Saudi Arabia on a business matching mission, riding high on the hopes of breaking into the market and sealing trade deals worth billions of baht.

-Mr Jurin, also deputy prime minister, yesterday led a trade delegation to Saudi Arabia.
+Mr Jurin, also deputy prime minister, on Sunday led a trade delegation to Saudi Arabia.
 They will be there until Sept 3.

 The team comprises state officials and 138 businesspeople involved in food, auto parts, air-conditioner, furniture and construction materials, who are looking to launch trade deals in the kingdom, said Phusit Ratanakul Sereroengrit, Department of International Trade Promotion (DITP) director-general.